DUI in Oregon: What to Expect After an Arrest

 The financial consequences of a DUI in Oregon extend far beyond court-imposed fines and can have lasting impacts on your economic well-being.
 Understanding these costs can help you prepare financially and make informed decisions about legal representation and case resolution options.

-Court fines represent just one component of the total cost associated with a DUI conviction.
-Oregon imposes substantial fines that range from $1,000 to $6,250 for most DUI convictions, but these amounts can be higher in cases involving aggravating circumstances or repeat offenses.
-Additionally, you’ll face various court fees, administrative costs, and surcharges that can add hundreds of dollars to your total financial obligation.
+Oregon imposes substantial fines ranging from $1,000 to $6,250 for most DUI convictions.
+Amounts can be higher for aggravating circumstances or repeat offenses.
+You’ll also face various court fees, administrative costs, and surcharges.
+These can add hundreds of dollars to your total financial obligation.

 License Reinstatement and Ignition Interlock Requirements